Sambo3975/SMBX2-Tileset-Creator/README.md

 This will be separate from placement modes.
 The software will attempt to impute the collision type of new tiles from the image data in the selected area.
 This will be toggleable.
 This may not be included if it cannot be done efficiently.

-### Multi-edit

-Select multiple tiles with the selector and edit all at once.
-Fields that differ between the tiles will be blanked.
-Writing to a blanked field will still apply the change to all tiles.
-Don't know if this is really worth the effort.